Kyuuhachi/Azure-Vitality/README.md

 </details>

 ## Installation
-Download the `vitality.tar.gz` file from the latest [release](https://github.com/Kyuuhachi/Azure-Vitality/releases) and extract `data/` directory into the game's directory (you can open it like a .zip file).
+Download the `vitality.zip` file from the latest [release](https://github.com/Kyuuhachi/Azure-Vitality/releases) and extract `data/` directory into the game's directory (you can open it like a .zip file).
 This is normally at
 `C:\Program Files (x86)\Steam\steamapps\common\The Legend of Heroes Trails to Azure`, or it can be found by right-clicking the game in Steam and choosing Manage » Browse local files.

-If using ShinKiseki's [More Portraits in Azure](https://github.com/shinkiseki/MorePortraitsInAzure), install that one first, and then install `vitality-portraits.tar.gz` on top of that.
-The base `vitality.tar.gz` is not necessary.
+If using ShinKiseki's [More Portraits in Azure](https://github.com/shinkiseki/MorePortraitsInAzure), install that one first, and then install `vitality-portraits.zip` on top of that.
+The base `vitality.zip` is not necessary.

 ## FAQ